anshid-o/Gypsum_work/README.md

 # workerr
-My final year digree project.
+.
-A new Flutter project using firebase as BaaS.
+A new Flutter project using Hive databse.
-Workerr act as a bridge of communication between clients and workers.
+This app used to calculate messures, store works and used to show images that related to gypsum work.
+I done this app for my father.

 ## Getting Started